djs6413/WebTech/235-Project1-Content.md

 Gridiron Showdown Game Treatment

-Concept
+Concept:
-  Take on the role of an NFL GM, build your perfect team with your favorite players, and compete with all the other teams in the NFL to
+  -Take on the role of an NFL GM, build your perfect team with your favorite players, and compete with all the other teams in the NFL to
-  claim the ultimate NFL Title, Super Bowl Champion!!
+  -claim the ultimate NFL Title, Super Bowl Champion!!

-Genre
+Genre:
-  Football based Strategy Card Game
+  -Football based Strategy Card Game

-Platform
+Platform:
-  PC only
+  -PC only

 Story
   Take on the role of a rookie NFL GM.
 Start with a team of base player cards and play to gain stronger cards to build your team.